Swinomish Channel Guide

 Transportation

-La Conner is easily walkable, and the Swinomish Channel is a central feature.
-Many businesses and attractions are located along the waterfront.
-If arriving by car, parking is available throughout town, but can be limited during peak season.
-Consider parking further from the main street and walking.
+La Conner is easily walkable, and the Swinomish Channel is central to the town.
+Many attractions and restaurants are located along the waterfront.
+If you're driving, parking is available in town, but it can be limited during peak season.
+Consider using public transportation to reach La Conner and then exploring on foot.